romkatv/powerlevel10k/README.md

 ![](http://bhilburn.org/content/images/2015/03/double-line.png)

-If you want other icons, you can set the following variables in your `~/.zshrc`:
+You can customize the icons used to draw the multiline prompt by setting the following variables in your `~/.zshrc`:

     POWERLEVEL9K_MULTILINE_FIRST_PROMPT_PREFIX="↱"
     POWERLEVEL9K_MULTILINE_SECOND_PROMPT_PREFIX="↳ "